dshuffma-ibm/rapid-couchdb-backup/README.md

 That feed performs poorly if you have a ton of deleted docs.
 Because each delete entry is still in the `_changes` feed.

+The other backup tools will take longer and longer as your applications create and delete docs.
+Each delete is still something it will process, so the time for a complete backup will actually grow indefinitely!
+After years you could be spending hours and days processing deleted docs...

+The number of deleted docs is irrelevant to this lib.
+The main variable driving how long a backup will take is the number docs that are not deleted.

-This lib does not use the `_changes` feed untill the backup is nearly done.
+This lib does not use the `_changes` feed until the backup is nearly done.
 In `phase1` the backup will grab the list of doc ids in the database.
 It will keep up to X doc ids in memory at a time.
 In `phase2` it will send bulk/batch GET doc apis to receive as many docs as the settings allow.